top of page

 Basically, there are only three parts connecting the rider with the bike: the hands, the feet, and the part on which everyone is sitting on the saddle - all of them are decisive for the comfort and subsequently your performance on the bike.
 When you feel comfortable, you are free to push yourself to ride harder and longer; you enjoy the bike ride much more.
 But should you feel uncomfortable or even experience pain, your confidence is affected, and your natural reaction would be to hold yourself back, slow down, and even give up.

-I live near Taipei, the capital of Taiwan.
-Here, renting a bicycle is more common than owning one by yourself.
-Housing is expensive, the apartments are small.
-Especially on weekends, many rent a bike or hop on Ubikes, a convenient public bicycle rental system.
-People, if old or young, ride on it in sports clothes and even jeans, both of which have never been designed for riding a bike.
-The result is discomfort on their saddle that they ride twice at the same time - the first and the last time.
+I reside close to Taipei, the capital of Taiwan.
+In this area, renting a bicycle is more prevalent than owning one.
+Housing costs are high, and apartments are small.
+On weekends, many people choose to rent a bike or use Ubikes, a convenient public bicycle rental service.
+Individuals of all ages ride them, often wearing sports clothes or jeans, neither of which are ideal for cycling.
+This often results in discomfort on the saddle, leading them to ride only twice – the first and last time.

 Human Anatomy and Cause of Pain